 The current study, though, is the first to target non-memory circuits of the brain.

 “The researchers looked at a new target, and have found some increase in brain metabolism and some stability of cognition,” Smith said.

 Smith was part of an earlier study that used deep brain stimulation on the memory circuits in Alzheimer’s patients.

 There may be other benefits of deep brain stimulation besides improved mental abilities.

 “What’s also interesting about the target in this study is that there may be potential for an improvement of some neuropsychiatric symptoms,” Smith told Healthline.

 These other symptoms include depression, which is common among people with Alzheimer’s.

-Other studies have used deep brain stimulation of the frontal lobe in people with major depression.
+have used deep brain stimulation of the frontal lobe in people with major depression.

 Scharre said one reason they chose the frontal lobe is because doctors currently don’t “have a lot of ways to help with those symptoms in Alzheimer’s patients.”

 Most treatments and medications for Alzheimer’s disease focus on improving the memory.